saralozano21/Project_Surgery_Robotics/Documentation/LabSession3&4_SurgeryRobotic_Project_Improvements.md

 The main improvements are based on:
 - Servomotors module:
     - Review how the RPY angles are applied to the four servomotors to obtain the desired Gripper orientation.
 Make necessary corrections to:
-        - Apply Roll angle from initial servomoto position in 90º
+        - Apply Roll angle from initial servomotor position in 90º
-        - Apply Pitch angle from initial servomoto position in 90º
+        - Apply Pitch angle from initial servomotor position in 90º
-        - Apply `Yaw angle variation` from initial servomoto position in 90º to be independent of the geographical North
+        - Apply `Yaw angle variation` from initial servomotor position in 90º to be independent of the geographical North
     - the torques are already read on the four servomotors to detect the gripper contact with the tissue.
         ![ServomotorsModule](././Images/Session1/Servos1.png)
         ![ServomotorsModule](././Images/Session1/Servos2.png)